MicrosoftDocs/edge-developer/microsoft-edge/f12-devtools-guide/dom-explorer.md

 ---
-description: Learn how to use the DOM Explorer tool to see the state of your webpage’s Document Object Model (DOM), examine HTML structure and CSS styles, and test changes to solve display issues.
+description: Find out how to use the DOM Explorer tool to see the state of your webpage’s DOM, examine HTML structure and CSS styles, and test changes.
-title: DOM explorer
+title: F12 devtools guide: DOM explorer - Microsoft Edge Development
 author: erikadoyle
 ---